top of page

 The use of temple fillers can restore the volume loss and improve the contour between the cheekbone and the forehead, and it helps to raise the tail of the eyebrow as well.
 The use of forehead fillers can restore the contour and make the forehead appear smooth.
 Even for young patients who prefer a rounded forehead, fillers can be used to achieve this result.

 However, fillers in the forehead and temples are technically more challenging and come with a higher risk of complications due to the underlying anatomy.
-Some of the reasons include
+Some of the reasons include:

-There are a few large arteries and veins that can be encountered when doing temple and forehead fillers.
+1. There are a few large arteries and veins that can be encountered when doing temple and forehead fillers.
 It is important to know where these vessels lie and and how deep they are from the skin surface.
-Furthermore, these blood vessels do not remain in the same tissue layer but cross from deep to superficial layers during their course through the face.
-A good knowledge of anatomy is required to avoid complications of

 A1.webp